 Datasets is where you plug your customer data into Faraday, then organize it to make it usable for predictions.
 Here, you'll organize your data into identity sets, events, and traits that can be used throughout the Faraday platform.
-By plugging your data into Faraday, you're able to use it to target specific desirable outcomes that your customers take–like purchases–in leads.
+By plugging your data into Faraday, you're able to use it to target specific desirable outcomes that your customers take–such as purchases in leads.

 Inside Datasets, you'll find a list of your current datasets if you have any, with as columns for: